RedeployAB/PSScaffold/README.md

 **New-PSPesterTest**

-To create a new Pester tes for a function (can of course be done manually, or through your IDE if it supports extension):
+To create a new Pester test for a function (can of course be done manually, or through your IDE if it supports extension):

 ```
 cd ~\Documents\Projects\ExistingModule